-- 1. The student will complete 60 hours of community service BEFORE returning to their activity. - 2.
-The student is allowed to participate in club meetings or rehearsals during this suspension. - 3.
+The student will complete 60 hours of community service BEFORE returning to their activity.
+The student is allowed to participate in club meetings or rehearsals during this suspension.

 A student meeting with the District ATODA Coordinator is required.
-Also an Alcohol, Tobacco and Other Drug Assessment, recognized by Sun Prairie High School, must be completed in addition to the 60 hours of community service.
+Also an Alcohol, Tobacco and Other Drug Assessment, recognized by the Sun Prairie Area School District, must be completed in addition to the 60 hours of community service.
 Proof or certificate of completion of this assessment and follow-up recommendations must be presented to Student Services personnel or Activities Director.